Team Safety Reps

 There are three main roles for emergency situations on a hockey team, those are:

-1 - Coach with Safety Certification
+1 - Coach or Trainer with Safety Certification (course can be found here )

 2 - Call Person